 The academic area of clinical psychology encompasses a number of different topics.
 Common classes may include abnormal psychology, theories of personality, statistical reasoning in psychology, life span and human development, elements of clinical psychology, and psychological tests.

-Request Information Master's Degrees in Clinical Psychology in New South Wales in Australia 2017/2018
+Request Information Master's Degrees in Clinical Psychology in New South Wales in Australia 2019

 This course is intended for registered clinical psychologists, or students who have completed a registrable psychology degree, who wish to pursue a career in research or gain a competitive advantage in their career by completing an additional postgraduate qualification.
 Students gain research skills and expertise in their area of research interest, and demonstrate their outstanding academic ability and commitment to clinical psychology through the completion of the degree. [+]

 This course provides students the opportunity to work with leading national and international researchers in their area of interest to develop and complete an original research project which contributes to knowledge.
 Students gain research training and skills, as well as developing extensive knowledge and expertise in an area of research.
-Students are supported by a strong and vibrant research culture, both within the school and the University, and have access to other researchers, a wide variety of workshops, the University library and research facilities.
+Students are supported by a strong and vibrant research culture, both within the school and the university, and have access to other researchers, a wide variety of workshops, the university library and research facilities.

-This course is excellent preparation for those students who wish to pursue doctoral research study, a career in research or higher-level psychology positions.
+This course is excellent preparation for those students who wish to pursue doctoral research study, a career in research or higher level psychology positions.
 Career options include academic appointments, expanded practice roles, advisory positions and industry roles.... [-]

 The UTS Master of Clinical Psychology provides students with a practice-based and research-led education in clinical psychology, encompassing on-campus learning, on-campus and off-campus clinical placement, and research.
 The course is delivered in custom-built, state-of-the-art facilities including on-campus clinics. [+]

 The course offers training in professional practice as a clinical psychologist.
 Uniquely, all academic staff are also experienced, currently practicing clinical psychologists.
-Through expert supervision in the University clinic, as well as on placement in a local teaching hospital and community health centre settings, students develop strong clinical and research skills applicable to a wide range of clinical psychology areas of practice.
+Through expert supervision in the university clinic, as well as on placement in a local teaching hospital and community health centre settings, students develop strong clinical and research skills applicable to a wide range of clinical psychology areas of practice.